WAV stands for Wheelchair Accessible Vehicle. This means you can travel in the vehicle while seat in your wheelchair

 We’ll give you RAC cover, so you can travel with peace of mind.

-Illustration of a car coolant reservoir
+Illustration of a spanner

 Servicing and MOT